Euthanasia Becomes More Mainstream in Canada – United States, Next?

 Socialism’s Solution

-Canadians have become nihilistic, atheistic, immoral, liberals, says John Dale Dunn, M.D., a Texas physician, attorney, and policy advisor to The Heartland Institute, which co-publishes Health Care News.
+Canadians have become nihilistic, atheistic, immoral, liberals, says John Dale Dunn, M.D., a Texas physician, attorney, and policy advisor to The Heartland Institute, co-publisher of Health Care News.

 “They’re all part of the same ideology–socialism–which is all about turning people into nothing more than a mass of cells that don’t have any particular importance and therefore, are expendable, depending upon the needs of the collective, which can eliminate them because they demand attention and consume resources,” said Dunn.